JHU-PL-Lab/www-fpse/assignments/assignment3.md

 ### The file structure

 * [Use the this zip file](assignment3.zip) for your assignment.
 Download and unzip it in a fresh directory/folder that you made (we will suppose you are putting it in a directory `assignment3` in the below).
 * Like assignment 1-2, we are giving you a skeleton to fill in.
-Your Part I answers will go in the file  `.../assignment3/src/abstraction.ml` and Part II will be in `.../assignment3/test/`.
+Your Part I answers will go in the file  `.../assignment3/src/abstraction.ml` and Part II will mostly be in `.../assignment3/test/`.
-* We have made initial `dune` files which generally should work but you can add additional libraries if needed.

 ### Part II
 * Your primary task in Part II is to write your own test suite which has good coverage of the code you wrote for part I.
-* You will also need to incorporate the Bisect tool into your dune file yourself, and use its output to improve the coverage of your test suite.
+* You will also need to incorporate the Bisect tool into your dune build file, and use its output to improve the coverage of your test suite.
 * Lastly we would like you to write some specifications for various functions as per the lecture, which we now list.

 #### Specifications to write